2025: A record year for the club

 Paul Kaye, treasurer at the club, also aimed for long distance tasks, demonstrating just how far our members go around the country from Bidford.

-The club would not function without the help of some dedicated club members.
+Technical Services: The club would not function without the help of some dedicated club members.
 Whilst many members assist, the core work is delivered by Allan Wallace, Allan Bain, Chris Morris and Barry Kerby.
 These members keep the gliders, buildings and facilities maintained in cold and difficult conditions to ensure we have a working fleet of 5 club gliders for both students and approved pilots.